 Introduction

-Consult with your supervisor prior to beginning the activities or completing the courses in this qualification journal. will need to complete the Basic Inspector Certification Journal prior to beginning the activities in this Appendix.
+Consult with your supervisor prior to beginning the activities or completing the courses in this qualification journal.
+You will need to complete the Basic Inspector Certification Journal prior to beginning the activities in this Appendix.
 You may complete the General Proficiency requirements contained in Appendix B together with the Technical Proficiency requirements outlined in this journal.

-Several of the topics have both an individual study and on-the-job training.
+Several of the topics have both an individual study activities and on-the-job training.
 You must complete the individual study guide before beginning the corresponding on-the-job training.

 Before signing up for any course, be sure that you have met any prerequisites.